Planning a submission

 • What is realistic and achievable, given service delivery expectations and the demands of the Professional Doctorate or FRCPath.

-• Producing evidence that is meaningful and valid for the purpose for which it is to be used (making a judgement about a trainee’s progression or fitness to practise in their particular role and specialism).
+• Producing evidence that is meaningful and valid for the purpose for which it is to be used (making a judgement about a trainee’s progression or fitness to practise in their particular role and specialty).

-• Trainees and their supervisors should ensure that the e-portfolio contains sufficient evidence of proficiency to enable a third party to make a confident judgement about the trainee’s fitness to progress, or, at the end of the five-years, their fitness to practise.
+• Trainees and their supervisors should ensure that the e-portfolio contains sufficient evidence of proficiency to enable a third party to make a confident judgement about the trainee’s fitness to progress, or, at the end of the 5 years, their fitness to practise.
 This means that the evidence should be of sufficient depth and breadth to be convincing.

 Comments